 Running a restaurant is quite complex and there are new challenges coming up that restaurant owners have to deal with, which only makes the whole thing more complicated.
 Still, there is no way to avoid the changes in demands and requirements and the only way to go is to learn how to meet them.
 One of the most prominent trends is naturally the idea that a restaurant should be as eco-friendly as possible.
-So, how can that be achieved to the benefit of our planet, while at the same time contributing to successful business results?
+So, how to run an eco-friendly restaurant, while at the same time contributing to successful business results?

 Every restaurant is looking for ways to reduce food waste, since that is equal to burning money.
 It is estimated that an average restaurant wastes between 25,000 and 75,000 pounds of food each year, which is a staggering number.
 One way to deal with this issue is to use technology and software solutions that send alerts to you when inventory is nearing expiration.
 They can also help you get a real-time look at inventory, so you don’t over-order.